Date(s) - Wednesday 12/04/2019

 4:30pm “Be the Media! workshop with Alex Rivera: join us for an intensive focus on filmmaking techniques.

-6pm Community Meal and Resource Exchange: connect and broaden the network of resistance, with community organizers from Capital District Border Watch, ICE-Free Capital District, Troy Sanctuary and Extinction Rebellion Capital Region.
+6pm Community Meal and Resource Exchange: connect and broaden the network of resistance, with community organizers from Capital District Border Watch, ICE-Free Capital District, Troy Sanctuary, Saratoga Immigration Coalition (SIC), and Extinction Rebellion Capital Region.

 7:00pm Screening, followed by discussion.

 Nearly a decade ago, filmmaker Alex Rivera first encountered the DREAMER activist group the National Immigrant Youth Alliance.
 Captivated by their grit and determination, he began filming The Infiltrators.
 The NIYA, Obama-era youth led movement, focused on stopping deportations.
 As their vision and creativity grew, their civil disobedience actions also escalated and became more daring.
 Rivera’s vision also grew from imagining a short documentary to seeing the potential for a longer film when the activists decided to get detained to stop deportation from within.

 With the initial intent of helping Argentinian Claudio Rojas, the undocumented youth infiltrated the Broward Detention Center in Florida by sending Marco Saavedra inside to gather intelligence, spread information to other detainees and to coordinate a plan to free them.
 Later Viridiana Martinez joined him infiltrating the female side of the detention center.

 “The Infiltrators” documents the work of the activist DREAMERS as they navigate inside the detention center, outsmarting the agents and organizing to free detainees.
 “The Infiltrators shows we are not powerless.
 We can fight back and be effective,” said Martinez.
 We’re taking our agency back, she continues.
 “We need allies and we need people to have our back and to be standing beside us but to not speak for us.”